Home Courses Psychology and Counselling Introduction to Counselling Young People

 Students’ competence and understanding in the use of counselling skills for working with Children and Young People is developed through their active participation and tutor-led skills demonstrations.

-The eight subject areas of competency in the Introduction to Counselling Young People module which meet BACP’s requirements and are mapped to the BACP learning outcomes.
+The eight subject areas of competency in the Introduction to Counselling Young People module meet BACP’s requirements and are mapped to the BACP learning outcomes.
 These areas of competency and outcomes are required for students wishing to undertake practice hours with young people as part of their core adult training course and make up the curriculum.

 • Ethical and professional practice